-Mr. Carolan received a fiscal 2013 non-equity incentive award that was 109% of his target bonus amount resulting in a non-equity incentive plan compensation of \$157,254, or 55%, of his ending fiscal 2013 base salary.
+Mr. Carolan received a fiscal 2014 non-equity incentive award that was 121% of his target bonus amount resulting in a non-equity incentive plan compensation of \$191,082, or 60%, of his ending fiscal 2014 base salary.
 In determining Mr. Carolan's bonus award, Mr. Hammer and the Compensation Committee considered the following achievements in addition to the financial performance of our company.
-Mr. Carolan successfully transitioned into his Chief Financial Officer role, and as a result, led CommVault's worldwide finance organization during fiscal 2013.
-In addition, during fiscal 2013 Mr. Carolan worked closely with Mr. Hammer and Mr. Bunte to lead company-wide efforts focused on strategic initiatives as well as resource and related investment decisions.
+During fiscal 2014 Mr. Carolan worked closely with Mr. Hammer and Mr. Bunte to lead companywide efforts focused on strategic initiatives as well as resource and related investment decisions, which are outlined above.